 A platform with strong data analytics capabilities will help you discover what works and what doesn’t so you can improve your course content, digital marketing strategies, and student experience.

-Let’s take at what Teachable and Podia offer in terms of data analytics features.
+Let’s look at what Teachable and Podia offer regarding data analytics features.

 You’ll be able to get rich email analytics and even drill down to the exact ROI amounts of each email you send.